wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allin one plugin with tools to grow your traffic, shares and followers.
+All in one plugin with tools to grow your traffic, shares and followers.
 Includes mobile bar (paid) & more.
 Support is FREE & Quick

 == Description ==